-Students from an Ethnic minority were equally likely to withdraw in 2021/22 as the rest of the student population.
+Students from an Ethnic minority were less likely to withdraw in 2023-24 compared to the rest of the student population, however partial success is higher than all other groups bar care experienced students.

-Students declaring a disability were only very slightly more likely to withdraw but more likely, of those remaining, to achieve Successful Completion than the College average.
+Students declaring a disability were equally likely to withdraw as other groups and equally likely to achieve Successful Completion.